Chapter 7: Changes

 replaced by General Hay.
 Depuy's support people at Division headquarters

 did not like the change one bit.
-Most grunts in the Division also had
+Most of the old grunts in my battalion

-What grunt wouldn’t like that?
-Everyone was just naturally unsure of
+good to be rid of them.
+Everyone was just naturally unsure of General

 No matter what was happening at division level, fortunately